dubo-dubon-duponey/docker-debian/README.md

 In order to generate this first rootfs, you do need an existing Debian Buster image.
 You may use Docker official image, our own Debian image (default), or any other base Debian image.

-To specify which image you want to use, set `DEBIAN_REBOOTSTRAP` before calling `./build.sh`.
+To specify which image you want to use, set `DEBIAN_REBOOTSTRAP` (for example: `DEBIAN_REBOOTSTRAP=debian:buster-slim`) before calling `./build.sh`.

-Whatever this image is, the resulting sha should always be the same.
+Whatever this "bootstrapping" image is, the resulting sha should always be the same.

 ### Stage-2